ntsecrets/fan/README.md

 Again, I'll see if I can provide some schematics.
 The script should show what pins are used for what.

 Update:  I believe this is the circuit used for the PWM control.
 The code indicates which pin on the Pi to use.
+Note that the VCC is connected to the 10v supplied from the fan itself, not from the pi.

 You'll also need to connect a pin to the Lirc IR LED via a 2N2222.

 ![title](https://github.com/ntsecrets/fan/blob/master/transistor-circuit.png)